mgampa30/FetchRewardsApplication/README.md

 # Fetch Rewards Application

 This application processes receipts and calculates points based on specific criteria.
 It provides RESTful endpoints for receipt processing and points retrieval.
+Note: We can use lombok for model class to reduce boilerplate code unfortunately I have been getting issue with this in my eclipse.

 ## Running the Application with Docker